backdrop-contrib/views_aggregator/README.txt

-  ones, interferes with this plugin, so is not available. o When you apply two aggregation functions on the same field, the 2nd function gets applied on the results of the first -- not always what you want.
+  ones, interferes with this plugin, so is not available. o When you apply two aggregation functions on the same field, the 2nd function gets applied on the results of the first -- not always what you want. o Grouping, tallying and other functions may not work correctly when you have the "Theme Developer" module enabled.

 TIPS FOR USING VIEWS PHP MODULE
 -------------------------------